Advanced c interview questions and answers

 }

-Note2: write the function in such a way parameter of calling function must be used in conditional statement.
+Note 2: Ensure that the function is written in a manner where the parameter of the calling function is utilized in a conditional statement.
 For example in the above program:

 int factorial(int num)

-num is function parameter and num is also used in the conditional if statement.
+Note: The function parameter 'num' is utilized in the conditional if statement.

 Hide